paszczep/legacy_taempe_auto/README.md

   8. You will be displayed container name, datetime and temperatures to be set

  III.
 Short version
+  1. Set time, container and temperature in schedule.csv
-  1. Terminal
+  2. Terminal
-  2. Navigate to app directory
+  3. Navigate to app directory
-  3. Command 'pipenv shell'
+  4. Command 'pipenv shell'
-  4. Command 'python app.py'
+  5. Command 'python app.py'